What are we doing?

 Enhancing inclusive and sustainable urbanisation and capacity for participatory, integrated and sustainable human settlement planning and management in all countries (SDG 11).

 In thinking about whose knowledge matters academics need to be reflexive about the limits to their own knowledge claims.
-This workpackage enables the consolidation of intellectual agendas around reflexivity, the relationship between knowledge and action, and the changing role of universities in relation to urban transformation.
-In addition to the production of high quality publications, we will create spaces for debate amongst urban scholars around the values of and for their research.
+This workpackage enabled the consolidation of intellectual agendas around reflexivity, the relationship between knowledge and action, and the changing role of universities in relation to urban transformation.
+In addition to the production of high quality publications, we sought to create spaces for debate amongst urban scholars around the values of and for their research.
 What does the idea of contesting knowledge claims for sustainable urban development mean for our own practice as academics?